AarifahUllah/autopilots/README.md

 - MAVLink Commands for Auto mode: https://ardupilot.org/copter/docs/common-mavlink-mission-command-messages-mav_cmd.html#mav-cmd-nav-land

 ## MAVROS, pymavlink, DroneKit :sparkles:
-<p>DroneKit is super helpful, but I don't know why, it looks like they discontinued their documentation pages for it.
-The best places to look is their GitHub repository (in this Repo's README.md) and examples from DroneDojo and others.
+<p>DroneKit is super helpful.
+The best places to look is their docs and GitHub repository and examples from DroneDojo and others.
 I really liked this tutorial by
   Daniel D. McKinnon who explains that he has no idea about programming, but managed to make a drone work for a fun project he wanted to try in just 2 days!
 Which shows just how easy DroneKit is to work with / being beginner-friendly.
 It essentially is an abstraction above reading MAVLink messages like the example above.
 You wouldn't have to remember a string of parameters and numbers. </p>